We Don't Need Environmental Awareness, We Need Connection

 What Ethical Disruption is Here For

-This is not yet another channel adding to the noise.
-The crisis of nature, climate and pollution will not be resolved by more awareness.
+This is not designed to be another channel adding to the noise.
+Not any more.
+The crisis of nature, climate and pollution will not be resolved simply through more awareness.
 It will only improve when communication gets better at joining the dots between what people know and feel, and what they actually do.

 I used to be encouraged by surveys revealing that, despite all the climate crisis-denying nonsense, more than 75% of people globally wanted action.
 I don’t feel confident with such statistics any longer.
 They don’t play out in reality.